-Shona Vas, Ph.D.
-(Loyola University Chicago)

-Associate Professor, Psychiatry & Behavioral Neuroscience Director, Clinical Psychology Training and Cognitive Behavior Therapy Program
+Shona Vas, Ph.D., ABPP (Loyola University Chicago) Associate Professor, Psychiatry & Behavioral Neuroscience Director, Clinical Psychology Training and Cognitive Behavior Therapy Program

-Rotations: Adult Anxiety Clinic and Training/Administration Dr. Vas is a licensed clinical psychologist who specializes in the diagnosis and treatment of disorders of mood and emotional dysregulation using cognitive-behavioral and dialectical behavior therapy modalities.
-Additional interests involve multicultural competence and the provision of culturally sensitive services in socially and ethnically diverse populations, clinical supervision, and the development and administration of psychology training programs.
+Rotations: Adult Anxiety and Avoidance Clinic, PTSD Clinic, and Training/Administration

+Dr. Vas is a licensed clinical psychologist who specializes in the diagnosis and treatment of mood, anxiety, obsessive-compulsive, and trauma and stressor related disorders using cognitive-behavioral and acceptance-based approaches.
+Dr. Vas is certified in Behavioral and Cognitive Psychology (BCP) by the American Board of Professional Psychology and is a Beck Institute CBT Certified Clinician.
+Further, she is certified as a provider and consultant for the provision of Prolonged Exposure therapy.
+Dr. Vas' additional interests involve the provision of culturally sensitive services in socially and ethnically diverse populations, clinical supervision, and the development and administration of psychology training programs.
 Dr. Vas facilitates the interns' Professional Issues and Advanced CBT Seminars and co-leads the Supervision seminar.
+She is active in the national training community and is the current Chair of the APPIC Board of Directors.

 Jennifer Wildes, Ph.D.
-(University of Oregon)

-Associate Professor, Psychiatry & Behavioral Neuroscience Director, Eating Disorders Program
+(University of Oregon) Associate Professor, Psychiatry & Behavioral Neuroscience Director, Eating Disorders Program